euc-dev/euc-dev.github.io/README.md

 ***Note***
     Because of the linkage between other repos, this site must be built after changes to the other sites have been pushed.
-    This means, you must run `git submodule update --recursive --force` before committing any code and pulling.
+    This means, you must run `git submodule update --recursive` before committing any code and pulling.

 ## License